River Cracraft

-River Cracraft (CRAY-craft; born Tanner Cracraft; November 1, 1994) is an American football wide receiver for the Miami Dolphins of the National Football League (NFL).
-He played college football at Washington State.
+River Cracraft (CRAY-craft; born November 1, 1994) is an American professional football wide receiver for the Washington Commanders of the National Football League (NFL).
+He played college football for the Washington State Cougars and signed with the Denver Broncos as an undrafted free agent in 2017.
+Cracraft has also been a member of the Philadelphia Eagles, San Francisco 49ers, Miami Dolphins, and Seattle Seahawks.

-Early life and high school
+Early life

-Cracraft was born in Rancho Santa Margarita, California, and grew up in nearby Trabuco Canyon.
-He attended Santa Margarita Catholic High School, where he played football and baseball and ran track.
+Born in Rancho Santa Margarita, California on November 1, 1994, as Tanner Cracraft, his name was changed to River when he was six months old.
+He grew up in nearby Trabuco Canyon and attended Santa Margarita Catholic High School, where he played football, baseball, and ran track.
 In football, he was a four year letter winner and played both wide receiver and defensive back and was named All-State and All-Trinity League in his sophomore season after recording 35 receptions for 469 yards on offense while making 41 tackles with three interceptions on defense.
-He was named All-State, All-CIF and All-Trinity League as a junior after recording 46 receptions for 654 yards and six touchdowns for the Eagles as the team went on to win the 2011 Division I State Championship.
+He was named All-State, All-CIF and All-Trinity League as a junior after recording 46 receptions for 654 yards and six touchdowns for the Eagles.
 As a senior, Cracraft caught 56 passes for 935 yards and 10 touchdowns and recorded an interception with five pass breakups on defense and was named first-team All-County by the Orange County Register and the Trinity League Offensive Player of the Year.
 He had a total of 134 receptions while playing for the Eagles, second in school history behind former NFL receiver Brian Finneran, and finished third in school history with 2,043 receiving yards.
 Rated a three-star prospect by several major recruiting services and the number 91 overall prospect in California by ESPN.com, Cracraft committed to play college football at Washington State over offers from Nevada and UNLV.